 “Eat at least two full servings of vegetables daily.
 Research types of vegetables that are best for my health.
 Find tasty recipes so I want to eat more vegetables.”

 I want to go beyond being results focused and give some additional insight.
 Yes, I want the final result where everything goes as planned.
 But sometimes I can’t achieve everything, even when I try my hardest.
 So I’m learning to focus on the process.
 I ask myself - What am I learning while I move towards the goal?
 I have always been a “get her done” kind of person.
 However, God is showing me it is better to focus on more than just the end result.
 The process is where I learn and grow the most.
 When I rush through everything to cross items off my checklist, I miss the joy of living.
 I don’t want my life simply to be a crossed off to do list.
 What I do while I work to cross off those items is my actual life.
 I want to enjoy the only life I get.
 Also, for when I know it is partially my fault things didn’t go as I wanted– those times are covered by grace.
 No one is perfect.
-That is why Christ lived a perfect live to take the punishment for my sins and reconcile me to a right relationship with God.
+That is why Christ lived a perfect life to take the punishment for my sins and reconcile me to a right relationship with God.
 So, focus on the results, but don’t miss the lessons in the process.

 T - Time-Bound